HACManchester/documentation/docs/Tools_Equipment/Wood_Working/Pillar_Drill.md

 # Pillar Drill

 We have a pillar drill in the workshop.
 This is used for drilling material.
-Comes in different grades and these belts wear out with use.
 This is usable by anyone who has had a workshop safety induction.

 ## Safety